Singh087/CIS216-W01-Amtoj-Singh/README.md

 Session 8 – GUI: I built two Tkinter apps: a small “Hello World” to practice widgets and events, and a simple text editor with vertical & horizontal scrollbars, menus, and a status bar.
 Working with layouts, events, and file dialogs helped me see how GUI apps structure user interactions, and I can reuse this pattern for future tools.

+Session 9 – Menus & Events: I extended my text editor by adding a File menu (New, Exit), an Edit menu (Cut/Copy/Paste), and a right-click context menu for the same edit actions.
+Hooking menu items and keyboard shortcuts into Text widget events made the UI feel more like real software and helped me understand how GUI callbacks and events fit together.